Supplier led roll-out

 The measure of CO2 on your IHD (In Home Display) shows the amount of CO2 given off by power stations generating the electricity you are using.
 The calculation is set by Ofgem based on the average amount of carbon dioxide emitted for every kWh of energy generated.
 The average is for the fuel mix across entire UK energy industry, so may be misleading if you have opted for a CO2 free source such as Wind or Nuclear.
 (Updated: 2018-06-03)

 It is a bit misleading to say Smart Meters are inherently more accurate than traditional meters as they all must meet the same standards

 .
 The improved accuracy is around billing, as meter readings will be collected automatically and stamped with the precise date/time.
 (Updated: 2017-08-14)

 Are there special considerations for the location of a Smart Meter?

 When a meter fitter first arrives at your premises they will usually check the signal available with a special tool and decide if the installation can go ahead; in some cases an additional aerial or alternate communications system can be used if the signal is poor.
 The Smart Meters must be fitted in place of or near your old meters as it is too expensive to move the incoming power cable and gas connection, and not good to have long cables from the main fuse (cutout) to the meter.
 (Updated: 2018-07-01)

 I rent my home.
 What happens for me?

-How do I know the meters are accurate?
 How does a Smart Meter help me change Supplier more easily?

-A Smart meter will automatically provide the supplier you are leaving, and the supplier you are moving to, with the correct meter reading for the point of changeover.
+A Smart meter will automatically provide the supplier you are leaving, and the supplier you are moving to, with the correct meter reading for the exact point of changeover.
 Often this reading was a point of confusion as there could be different views of the changeover reading between suppliers and the customer.

 Can I still switch energy supplier if I have a smart meter?